Best Email Clients for Business 2026

 6. Cons:

-• No mobile app version, limiting accessibility on smartphones.
+• No dedicated mobile app (desktop-first workflow).

 eM Client